keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

 # Adding a New Metrics Provider for Placeholder Endpoint

 In this guide, we will create a placeholder provider.
-The following steps can be a starting point to create your own custom provider:
+The following steps are a starting point to create your own custom provider:

 1. Fork the [Keptn repo](https://github.com/keptn/lifecycle-toolkit)